2025 ISAKOS Congress in Munich, Germany

 Matthieu Ollivier, Prof, MD, PhD FRANCE

 During this symposium, the speakers will provide cutting edge evidence and knowledge about osteotomy procedures around the knee.
-It will be interactive, and with case examples.
+The session will have several short talks covering topical areas of osteotomy including slope correction, axial correction, hinge protection, intra-articular osteotomy, JLCA analysis, double level correction and new technology.

 10:00 - 11:45